christopherjneelankavil/christopherjneelankavil/README.md

 <h2 align="left">Hi 👋!
-My name is Christopher J Neelankavil, and I'm a passionate mobile app developer from Kerala, India.</h2>
+My name is Christopher J Neelankavil, and I'm a passionate mobile app developer.</h2>

 ### About Me